 Introduction to Transport Across Membranes

 Every cell is a fortress with guarded gates.
 Some gates swing open for molecules that arrive in large numbers outside, letting them spill inward without resistance.
-Also, others demand passports, fees, and escorts before allowing entry or exit.
+Others demand passports, fees, and escorts before allowing entry or exit.
 Understanding which of the following scenarios demonstrates active transport means learning to distinguish passive hospitality from active enforcement.

 Steps to Identify Active Transport Scenarios